 It’s fair to say that my relative self-security in South Hebron Hills is a result of the hard work of more experienced activists and brave half-known predecessors.
 There was a time not long ago when violent interactions of activists with settlers occurred on a weekly basis.
 But things have changed and it is now a time of camera wars.
 We film them filming us filming and filming the soldiers filming us filming them as they oppress Palestinians trying to make a life in this godforsaken place.
 It is funny that I didn’t really expect and fear an escalation of the settler-soldier-activist interaction in this particular area of occupied Palestine.
 I certainly didn’t expect myself to be a victim.
 In other violent interactions here, the settlers somehow avoided physically harming me.
 I guess my illusion was a symptom of a young, naïve, arrogant sense of immortality.
 There is something strangely refreshing in my current feeling of vulnerability.

 Today the military jeep arrived on time for the escort.
 We later accompanied another family on the way to the summer camp in Mfaqara.
-The father said on the way that his daughter dreamt the settlers and soldiers were coming to take them away and the military jeep was made of fire.
+The father said on the way that his daughter had dreamt that the settlers and soldiers were coming to take them away and the military jeep had been made of fire.
 We then stopped to document destroyed olive trees on the land of Twani.
 Ten olive trees were vandalized last night.
 Suddenly three settlers came down with stones and covered faces.
 One of them was uncovered and held a camera.
 An interesting development of the camera wars.
 I pulled my phone out called the police and screamed,

 “We’re being attacked by people with covered faces south to Havat Maon, they’re throwing stones, send a vehicle now!”